veselcraft/Exchange-Robot/README.md

   <li>Requests 2.26.0</li>
 </ul>
 <b>ENGLISH VERSION</b><br>
-ERTB – exchange rates telegram bot.<br>
+Exchange-Robot – exchange rates telegram bot.
+Funny fork of original ERTB to hide political things :D<br>
 The bot recognizes currencies and amounts in the text, and then sends a message with other currencies.
 An example of a working bot: <a href="https://t.me/exchange_rates_vsk_bot">ERTB</a><br><br>
 <b>An example of how the bot works:</b><br>
 Your message:<br>